kirbysayshi/proustiary/README.md

 **THIS IS ONE HUGE EXPERIMENT, BE CAREFUL.**

-Text something to `+1-718-306-9842` to get started (assuming my twilio account holds out and the server stays up).
+Use SMS to respond to questions about your life in the moment.
+Maybe look at your responses in the future?

 Responses are stored slightly anonymized, where your phone number is hashed to provide one level of indirection.
 Future plans include fully encrypted responses, if this idea pans out.